 How fast do electric cars charge?

-Recharging your battery can take anything from 1 hour to 10 hours depending on how you opt to charge.
-Here’s the low down on various charging speeds.
+Recharging your battery can take anything from one to 10 hours depending on how you opt to charge.
+Here’s the low down on various charging speeds:

 What’s the best way to charge an electric car?

-For day-to-day, home charging is usually the best option.
-It’s usually much cheaper and more convenient than other charging options.
-That’s if you’re lucky enough to have off-street parking and can get a home charger installed.
+For day-to-day, home charging is the best option.
+It’s usually much cheaper and more convenient than other charging options - if you’re lucky enough to have off-street parking and can get a home charger installed of course.